GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-This error is fine, if OpenLDAP is not installed, and vice versa for OpenDJ.
+This error is fine if OpenLDAP is not installed, and vice versa for OpenDJ.

 ```
 keytool error: java.io.FileNotFoundException: /etc/certs/openldap.crt (No such file or directory)